‘Maxim’ Model Bri Teresi Gives Fans An Eyeful Of Underboob In Skimpy Red Bikini

 Bombshell Bri Teresi took to Instagram this past weekend to share a smoking hot new series of photos that showcased her insanely sculpted body.
-As those who follow her on social media know, Bri is no stranger to showing off her figure in a wide-range of NSFW outfits that range from bikinis to lingerie to crop tops and just about any other ensemble that shows major skin.
+As those who follow her on social media know, Bri is no stranger to showing off her figure in a wide range of NSFW outfits that range from bikinis to lingerie to crop tops and just about any other ensemble that shows major skin.

 In her most recent Instagram share, the Maxim model delighted fans with a series of five new photos.
 In the first image in the series, Bri could be seen posing outside in front of a wall of ads and she tagged herself in Los Angeles.
 The model sat on a white metal chair, resting one foot on another chair that was just in front of her and the other on the ground.
 The model left little to the imagination, showing off her toned and tanned legs for the camera while clad in a small, black leather skirt.